rwxrob/boost/README.md

 1. Know What *POSIX* Means [POSIX Standard]
 1. Know What *Script* Means
 1. Know What *Program* and *Programming* Mean
-1. All Existence Consists of Objects and Actions
+1. A Universe of Stateful, Composable Objects with Actions, Interacting
-   1. Events: Acting and Reacting
-   1. States: Mutable, Immutable, Persistent, Dynamic, Static
+   1. Not Specifically Talking About OOP, Much Bigger
 1. On Programming Humans ...
    1. Routines, Procedures, and Commands in the Real World
    1. What About *Algorithms*?